-March 24 Update: After not wanting to officially step up and postpone the games, the IOC has now had to swallow its pride and make a decision.
+March 24 Update: After not wanting to officially step up and postpone the games, in the latest sports news the IOC has now had to swallow its pride and make a decision.
 As should come as no surprise, this year’s Olympics have been postponed, now expected to be held sometime next year.
 The decision was apparently made jointly by the IOC and Japan’s Prime Minister.

 The Games of the XXXII Olympiad will still be held in Tokyo, but the exact dates won’t be known for a couple of weeks, at the earliest.
 The IOC said in a statement that it is currently exploring its options, but that the competitions will be held next year, but “not later than summer 2021.”
 With the coronavirus still causing trouble, and with so many moving parts, there’s no easy way to come up with an alternative schedule.

 The CEO of the US Olympic and Paralympic Committee, Sarah Hirshland, added in the statement, “Despite the feeling of eventuality that so many of us have felt in the lead up to this moment — my heart breaks for you, your fellow athletes around the world, our friends at Tokyo 2020, the people of Japan, and all who are impacted by this global pandemic and the decision to postpone the Tokyo Games 2020.”

 If your summertime plans include a quick jaunt to Tokyo, Japan, to watch the Olympics, it’s time to begin to make other arrangements.
 Athletes, their families and friends and sports fans from around the world have been waiting for this July to come around so they could get caught up in Olympic fever, but it now looks like things aren’t going to go as planned.

 Latest Word from Olympics Committee